Oscar-winning 'Moonstruck' actress Olympia Dukakis dies at 89 | Entertainment

 Her TV appearances included playing a transgender landlady in the 1993 miniseries "Armistead Maupin's Tales of the City" and its 1998 and 2001 follow-ups.
 Dukakis reprised her role in a 2019 revival of the miniseries for Netflix.
 Other films included "Cloudburst" (2011) playing a foul-mouthed lesbian, "Away from Her" (2006) with Julie Christie, "The Event" (2003), "Better Living" (1998) with Roy Scheider, "Never Too Late" (1996) with Cloris Leachman, and "Dad" (1989) with Jack Lemmon and Ted Danson.

-Dukakis married Louis Zorich in 1962, with whom she had two sons and a daughter, and who passed away in 2018.
+Dukakis in 1962 married Louis Zorich, with whom she had two sons and a daughter and who passed away in 2018.
 She also had four grandchildren.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)